politie/omt-odt-language/README-DEVELOP.md

 - `logo.png` - a logo for the extension in the marketplace
 - `package.json` - the manifest file declaring all capabilities of the extension
 - `README.md` - for users
+- `tsconfig.json` - configuration for typescript compilation for the client and server code
 - this file for the extension's developers

+### The `client` folder

+This folder contains the extension code that will be run on the client. it will start and connect to the server defined in `/server`.
+The client features can be tested by running `npm run test` from the workspace root.
+Features provided by the client:

+- Document link for OMT imports with:
+    - Relative paths
+    - Paths beginning with a @Shorthand

 ### The `configurations` folder